davewhiteland/compsci-superbasics/collections/_command-line/example-python3.md

     >>>

-What's happened there is Python — not your command interpreter — has tried to understand you command.
+What's happened there is Python — not your command interpreter — has tried to understand your command.
 Python thinks you're referring to something with the name `pwd` but in Python you must declare things before you use their name.

 One way to exit that situation is to call the Python function `quit()`: